 INTD 657 is a required course for the Development Studies Option.

 This course is specifically designed for the DSO and brings students from all six disciplines together in one seminar to discuss important issues in Development Studies.
-The seminar will be co-taught by two professors from different departments in order to reinforce the inter-disciplinary nature of the course material.

 Applying to the DSO